-One of the top questions I get asks how the ZIIP Beauty and NuFace devices compare.
+One of the top questions I come across is how the ZIIP Beauty and NuFace devices compare.
 I purchased both so that I could give an accurate comparison of the two.
-Both are devices which lift-and-tone for an at-home mini facelift.
+Both are micro current devices, which use low level electric current for an at-home facelift.

-I have had such a difference experience using them though, so I’m excited to get into the comparison!
+Even though both devices devices seem pretty similar on the surface, I had such a difference experience using them.
+I’m excited to get into the comparison and side-by-side demo.

 For the record: I purchased both the ZIIP and the NuFace devices with my own money and this is an unbiased review.